 Where is gross primary production, is autotrophic respiration, is carbon in litterfall, is nitrogen uptake by vegetation, is nitrogen in litterfall, is heterotrophic respiration, is net rate of mineralization of soil nitrogen, is nitrogen input from outside ecosystem, is nitrogen loss from ecosystem.
 Key carbon fluxes are defined as:

+For detailed GPP definition, see Zhuang et al. (2003).
 NEP will be near zero when the ecosystem reaches a steady state.
 Therefore, the spin-up goal is to keep running the model driven with repeated climate forcing data until NEP is close to zero with a certain tolerance value (e.g., 0.1 g C m-2 yr-1).

 2.2 Spin-up acceleration method